-Why Choose James Scott Farrin for NC Personal Injury, Workers’ Comp or Social Security Disability Claims?
+Why Choose James Scott Farrin for Personal Injury, Workers’ Comp, or Social Security Disability Claims?

 It starts with great people.
-We have nearly 40 accomplished attorneys, many of whom have won awards for their service and advocacy inside and outside the courtroom, including Best Lawyers “Best Lawyers in America” 20173 and “Lawyer of the Year” 20174 “Super Lawyer” 20165 by North Carolina Super Lawyers Magazine, and Business North Carolina’s “Legal Elite 2015.”6
+We have over 50 accomplished attorneys, many of whom have won awards for their service and advocacy inside and outside the courtroom, including Best Lawyers “Best Lawyers in America,” 2021 list,3 “Lawyer of the Year” from Best Lawyers for 2017,4 “Super Lawyer” 20215 list by Super Lawyers, and Business North Carolina’s “Legal Elite” list for 2021.6

 They’ve authored books, spoken at seminars for other attorneys, and some are sought by the media for their legal expertise.
-One is admitted to practice before the U.S. Supreme Court.
 All are advocates dedicated to fighting tooth and nail for each and every client.

 We’ve gone to great lengths to help make sure we know how the “other side” operates by hiring attorneys who’ve represented insurance companies and large major corporations.

-We also think it’s important that we have attorneys who are bilingual (as are many of our paralegals and staff).
+We also have attorneys who are bilingual (as are many of our paralegals and staff).

 3, 4 For more information about rules for inclusion visit www.bestlawyers.com